 White Chocolate Sourdough Discard Scone Recipe

 This homemade white chocolate sourdough discard scone recipe is a keeper!
-Seriously, my family requested this scone recipe three times this month!
-It’s the perfect amount of sweetness, and the texture is so tender and flaky!
-This is sure to become one of your favorite brunch recipes.
+Seriously, my family requested this sourdough discard scone recipe three times this month.

 Sourdough Discard Scone Tips

 - These scones are perfect for brunches or baby showers!
-This one recipes makes 12 scones, and they are perfect for serving guests.
+This recipe makes 12 medium scones, and they are perfect for serving guests.

-- The sourdough discard makes these scones not very sweet, but you can vary the sweetness depending on how many white chocolate chips you add.
+- These scones are not very sweet thanks to the sourdough discard, but you can vary the sweetness depending on how many white chocolate chips you add.
 I have made them with 1 cup of white chocolate chips and with 1/2 cup.
 Both are delicious!
 My kids prefer them on the sweeter side, of course.

-- Do not overwork the dough when making these scones.
+- Do not overwork the dough when making these scones for best results of flaky scones.
 Bring the dough together until it just forms.
-The sones will not be as soft and layered if you overwork the dough too much.
+This creates the flaky layers.
+The scones will not be as soft and layered if you overwork the dough too much.

-- These scones would be great with a light vanilla glaze on them if you prefer.
+- These scones would be great with a light vanilla extract glaze on them if you prefer.

 - Large mixing bowl